timvandam/sqt/doc/Lecture 10 - Test Code Quality and Test Smells.md

 One way of making guests explicit is by providing proper error messages when such a guest exhibits unexpected behavior.
 You can do this by simply asserting that behavior.

+## Test Code Readability
+Readability is an important aspect of your tests, because you're going to have to read your tests whenever something fails.
+Being able to comprehend what actually happens in your test allows you to quickly locate the problem.

+### Test Structure
+One important aspect that determines whether your tests are readable is its structure.
+Generally all tests follow the structure *Arrange*, *Act*, *Assert*.
+When these three parts are clearly seperated, it is easier for a developer to know what's going on within your test.

+### Comprehensibility of the Information
+There is a whole lot of information in your tests; inputs, the flow of information, how the output is retrieved, what the expected outcome is, and so on.
+When your production code becomes more complex, so will your test code.
+In order to still be able to understand what's going on inside your tests you should make sure that the meaning of the important information present in your tests is still apparent, and easy to understand.

+One way of making sure the information in a test is easy to retrieve is giving variables clear names.
+If one of your variables contains a calculated value, for instance, you should not call that variable `v`, but rather `calculatedValue` or something that makes its meaning even more apparent.
+You could also choose to create additional constructors to key objects to make their meaning clearer, as you can now describe it with a method name.
+Some testing libraries are also willing to help; you can sometimes write assertions as if you're writing plain English:
+`assertThat(student.ECs).isGreaterThan(45)`.
+You can also create such syntax by implementing a **Test Data Builder**, which is just a class that creates objects.
+You can then create methods to populate fields (setters), but instead of calling them `setVariableName`, call them `withVariableXOf`.
+You can then get something like this:
+`EEMCS.createNewStudent().named("Tim").withNationality("NL").ofAge(18)`.

+## Flaky Tests
+Flaky tests are tests that present erratic behavior.
+In other words, they are tests that sometimes pass and sometimes fail, even when there were no changes in the code base.
+Such tests have a negative impact in a developer's ability to trusts the tests they execute, which directly causes a loss of productivity, or can even devalue tests to the point where you deploy code with failing tests.

+There are a few general causes for flaky tests:
+- Tests depend on external or shared resources - e.g. a shared database causing a fail when tests are ran in parallel;
+- Improper timeouts - a webservice takes longer to respond than before, but your test automatically times out causing a fail;
+- Hidden interaction between test methods - one test might set up some dependency of the other test method.
+When that first test doesn't run the second will fail.